Lifetimes and Transition Probabilities in $N = 76 ^{130}Xe$: Discussion

 \section{Discussion}

-The reduced transition probabilities B(E2) corresponding to the decay of low lying levels in $^{130}$Xe have been deduced from the measured lifetimes.
-For this purpose, the branching ratios for a particular level was taken from the ENSDF database~\cite{ensdf} and the conversion coefficient for a particular transition was calculated using the BrIcc code~\cite{bricc}.
-The asymmetric uncertainties in the B(E2) values have been calculated due to large uncertainties in the measured lifetime values.
+The reduced transition probabilities, $B(E2)$, corresponding to the decay of low-lying levels in $^{130}$Xe, have been deduced from the measured lifetimes.
+For this purpose, the internal conversion coefficients for the respective E2 transitions were calculated using the BrIcc code~\cite{bricc}.
+The asymmetric uncertainties in the $B(E2)$ values were evaluated by propagating the large experimental uncertainties in the measured lifetimes following Ref.~\cite{barlow}.

-The level structure and the electromagnetic transition rates have been interpreted with large basis shell model (LBSM) and interacting Boson approximation (IBM) calculations.
+The observed level structure and electromagnetic transition rates have been interpreted within the framework of large-basis shell-model (LBSM) and interacting boson model (IBM) calculations.

-The shell model calculations have performed using NushellX code~\cite{Brown}.
-For LSBM calculation, the proton and neutron particles were distributed over the 50 - 82 subshell space comprising of 1g$_{7/2}$, 2d$_{5/2}$, 2d$_{3/2}$, 3s$_{1/2}$, 1h$_{11/2}$ states above the $^{100}$Sn core without any restriction and the {\it sn100pn} interaction~\cite{Brown2} have been used.
-The reduced transition probabilities have been calculated using the proton and the neutron effective charges as e$_p$=1.68, e$_n$= 0.8 respectively \cite{Morrison}.
+The shell-model calculations were performed using the NuShellX code~\cite{Brown}.
+For the LBSM calculations, the proton and neutron particles were distributed over the 50–82 major shell comprising the $1g_{7/2}$, $2d_{5/2}$, $2d_{3/2}$, $3s_{1/2}$, and $1h_{11/2}$ orbitals above the $^{100}$Sn core, without truncation.
+The {\it sn100pn} interaction~\cite{Brown2} was employed to compute the reduced transition probabilities using effective charges ($e_\pi=1.68$, $e_\nu=0.84$), as adopted from Ref.~\cite{Morrison}.

-For IBM calculation, PHINT package has been used \cite{Scholten}.The IBM-1 Hamiltonian consists of four terms \cite{Iachello2} corresponding to d-boson energy, pairing interaction, quadrupole-quadrupole interaction and angular momentum interaction respectively.
-The coefficients of the four different terms are used as EPS=1056 keV, PAIR= 36 keV, QQ=0, ELL=0.

-The low lying excitations of $^{130}$Xe in comparison to the calculated energy values using LBSM and IBM calculations are shown in Fig.~\ref{SM_IBM}.
-The reduced transition probabilities deduced from the present experiment are shown in Fig.~\ref{be2} in comparison with the calculated values.
+The Interacting Boson Model (IBM-1)~\cite{Iachello2,casten1} describes low-energy collective excitations in even--even nuclei in terms of correlated pairs of valence nucleons treated as $s$ ($L=0$) and $d$ ($L=2$) bosons.
+The total boson number $N$ is conserved, leading to an underlying $U(6)$ group structure.
+In IBM-1, proton and neutron bosons, as well as particle and hole degrees of freedom, are treated equivalently.
+The model admits three limiting dynamical symmetries: $U(5)$ (spherical vibrator), $SU(3)$ (axially deformed rotor), and $O(6)$ ($\gamma$-soft rotor).